stonezhong/mordor/README.md

 ## Initialization ##
 Run `mordor.py -a init_host --host_name <hostname>` to initialize your host.
 The host only need to be initialized once normally.
-Here is a layour of your host directory structure:
+Here is a layout of your host directory structure:
 ```
 <Mordor Home Directory>
   |